 About the Boise Ridge Riders

-The BRR was founded by Dick Rockrohr, Chuck Coble and others and was organized out of Cycle Nuts and Bolts in Boise, Idaho in late 1983.
-The club was originally formed with approximately 15 members and has now grown to 65 members currently on the roster.
-The club's first events were in the spring of 1984 at Bogus Basin.
-In the fall of 1984 BRR hosted the first Idaho City 100.
+The BRR was founded by Dick Rockrohr, Chuck Coble and others.
+It was organized out of Cycle Nuts and Bolts in Boise in late 1983.
+The club was originally formed with around 15 initial members and has now grown to several hundred members.
+The club's first even was in the spring of 1984 at Bogus Basin.
+In the fall of 1984, the BRR hosted the first Idaho City 100.

-The BRR considers itself caretakers of public lands.
-Our stewardship is demonstrated by our "on the ground" work clearing and maintaining trails.
-We have worked with and are currently working with other un-related groups - horse, hikers, and mountain bikers - so that we can all share and enjoy trails on public lands.
+The BRR consider themselves caretakers of public lands.
+Our stewardship is demonstrated by our "on the ground" work of clearing and maintaining trails on public lands.
+We have worked with and continue to work with other motorized groups, as well as, non-motorized groups - i.e. horse, hikers and mountain bikers so that we can all share and enjoy public lands.

 The 2020 Idaho City 100 is a 2-Day, AMA sanctioned Reliability Enduro (FIM rules).
 Riders can ride BOTH days or just Saturday only or just Sunday only.
 Scores are posted for each individual day, as well as, your combined score for both days for those who ride both days.
 The Idaho City 100 is a national level event over difficult terrain.